h-iwata/MultiplayPaint/README.md

 # MultiplayPaint
-multiplay paint app for android and ios. cocos2d-x and photon. this project is in develop.
+multiplay paint app for android and ios. cocos2d-x and photon. not completed yet.